 Attendance to face-to-face activities (lectures, seminars, and tutorials) is mandatory.

-To be able to take the ordinary final exam, the student must have participated in at least 70 % of the face-to-face activities.
+To be able to access the final evaluation, the student must have participated in at least 70 % of the total face-to-face activities.

 Students who have failed the theory and/or the laboratory will be entitled to a final exam of the failed part in the July call.